 This past year, my daughter got really sick twice; once with a bad flu and once for a bad virus.
 It was difficult to get an appointment during flu season (seems that most students and teachers all got hit with the flu).
 I would recommend your student getting the flu shot this year.
 Another consideration is to ask your family doctor for a recommendation of a general practitioner doctor in Tallahassee.
 Yes, your fees pay for the student health center but her now having a Tallahassee doctor will make getting an appointment a little easier.
 They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak).

 Be sure your student has a copy of their insurance card (perhaps leave it in the treasure box).
-If you want to send a little something to make your student feel better there are many options from chicken soup sent by the FSU Hillel (you don’t have to be Jewish to order) to Z Baked or Insomnia Cookies that will deliver cookies.
+If you want to send a little something to make your student feel better there are many options from chicken soup sent by the FSU Hillel – you don’t have to be Jewish to order, but be sure the program is up and running as they occassionally have to go on hiatus due to so many orders – to Z Baked or Insomnia Cookies that will deliver cookies.
 See our blog on Care Packages for more ideas.
 And finally, you may want to remind your student to notify their professor if they will be legitimately missing classes and unable to get work done on time.
 They may even want to attach a doctor’s note.

 One last note: No matter what sort of package you send be sure to double check the mailing address.
 Too many times we have heard of packages arriving, but never getting to the right recipient.